28 May 2014

 The Information Commissioner has repeatedly stated that there is nothing in principle wrong with data sharing.
 We can’t imagine he has any difficulty with publication of such basic details as an entrant’s name, number and race time.
 It is hardly the obvious toolkit for identity fraud: (“New passport, sir?
 Do you have your marathon time and race number handy?”).
 There is also no chance in our opinion of any entrant asserting the necessary “likelihood of substantial damage or distress” from publication of basic race information that everyone expects to see.

 All the members of the BTO Data Protection Defence Team participated in the 2014 Edinburgh Half Marathon and Marathon Relay to raise funds for a cancer charity.
 But you won’t be able to find out our times because unfortunately none of us finished in the top three!

-Paul Motion, Laura Irvine BTO Data Protection Defence Team.
+Contact: Paul Motion at BTO Data Protection Team.